sitting-duck/singleton_sysinfo_cpp/README.md

 }
 ```

-### Logger class final result
+### SysInfo class final result

-You can find on GitHub the final result of the Logger class [header](https://github.com/hnrck/singleton_example/blob/master/include/Logger.h) and [implementation](https://github.com/hnrck/singleton_example/blob/master/srcs/Logger.cpp).
+You can find on GitHub the final result of the SysInfo class [header](https://github.com/hnrck/singleton_example/blob/master/include/SysInfo.h) and [implementation](https://github.com/hnrck/singleton_example/blob/master/srcs/SysInfo.cpp).

 &nbsp;

 ## Test application

-A small program repeatedly calling the print method of the logger instance concurrently is built to test our singleton Logger.
+A small program repeatedly calling the print method of the sysinfo instance concurrently is built to test our singleton SysInfo.

 ### Global parameters